LowLifeCrisis/REVS/README.md

   Make sure that you have at least part of either the provider name or log name that you are needing to find.
 Supplying nothing will most likely crash PS after a good long while of waiting.
 Two guardrails were put in place to protect me from myself: If the name field is empty or less than 4 characters you will be warned about what you are doing.
 Heed the warning or don't, you're a free person after all.

   File is exported to C:\temp.
 If this folder is missing for some reason the script will fail.
 The script is designed to run on an infinite loop until you answer anything other than y or yes to the final prompt.

+No AI was used in making this.
+Any stupidity contained within belongs solely to me and it is my duty as a human to remain proud of that.